cedar-policy/cedar-docs/docs/entities-syntax.md

 },
 ```

-Notice that the `department` attribute has a string value, and the `jobLevel` attribute has an integer value, but this is not explicitly marked in the JSON format.
+Notice that the `department` attribute has a string value, and the `jobLevel` attribute has an integer value, but these types are not explicitly declared in the JSON format.
 Cedar automatically converts these primitive JSON types to their Cedar equivalents.

 + JSON string --> [Cedar String](https://docs.cedarpolicy.com/syntax-datatypes.html#string)
 + JSON integer --> [Cedar Long](https://docs.cedarpolicy.com/syntax-datatypes.html#long)